LH Surge Before Your Period – Why Does This Happen?

 *Having your blood tested at your doctor’s office

 The “best” testing method will depend on your individual situation and your pregnancy goals.
-For example, simply keeping track of your cycle and physical symptoms may not be the most efficient method if you are tracking LH in order to conceive as quickly as possible.
+For example, simply keeping track of your cycle and physical symptoms may not be the most efficient method if you are tracking LH to conceive as quickly as possible.
 Instead, OPK’s or full hormone tracking systems, like Mira, will make it much easier for you to monitor your LH levels and accurately predict your LH surge.

 For those struggling to become pregnant, or those experiencing symptoms of hormonal conditions like polycystic ovarian syndrome (PCOS) or endometriosis, it’s a good idea to have your hormones tested at your doctor’s office with a blood test.
 Your doctor can then help you explore potential solutions that work for you and your body.